ververica/ververica-platform-playground/README.md

 #### Minikube on Linux

-There are packages available for most package manager.
+There are packages available for most distros and package managers.
 Please check the [kubectl installation guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-linux) as well as the [minikube installation guide](https://kubernetes.io/docs/tasks/tools/install-minikube/#install-minikube) for details.